-But as we've bolstered our approach to VPN reviews in recent months, CyberGhost has raised some red flags.
+But as we've bolstered our approach to VPN reviews in recent years, CyberGhost has raised some red flags.
 Its parent company's history warrants skepticism, its website and app trackers are more numerous than necessary and its ad-blocker uses an untrustworthy method of traffic manipulation no VPN should even think about.
 Not to mention its previous issue of letting your internet service provider see that you were using it, which could land you in trouble in countries where VPNs are outlawed.
 While its low price previously made it worth considering if you needed to change the appearance of your location online, it won't provide you best-in-class security.

 Running CyberGhost caused a loss of nearly 49% of average internet speed, outperforming competitor Norton Secure VPN's speed loss of 57%.
 But it doesn't hold a candle to other speed-intensive competitors like Surfshark and ExpressVPN, which lost just 27% and 2% speed in our tests, respectively.
-However, performance improvements following the addition of more than 2,000 servers to its fleet over the past year suggest CyberGhost may be in the midst of a continued upswing in speed.
+However, performance improvements following the addition of more servers to its fleet over the past year suggest CyberGhost may be in the midst of a continued upswing in speed.

 No IP address, DNS or other potentially user-identifying data leaks were detected during our testing, but CyberGhost didn't hide the fact that I was using a VPN, so I recommend some caution here.
 In March 2019, a CNET reviewer likewise found that CyberGhost failed one of our data leak tests, which allowed internet traffic to be seen by an internet service provider.

 While CyberGhost's speeds and security protocols appear to be improving, I don't currently recommend using the VPN service if you are in a country where VPNs are illegal.
 I also recommend that anyone in the US review CyberGhost's parent company, Kape Technologies, before deciding whether to pay for a subscription.